unfoldingWord-dev/translationCore-PoC/README.md

 translationCore Prototype
 =====
-Focused prototype of translationCore to be produced just for Metaphors.
+Focused prototype of translationCore to be produced just for Metaphors & Ephesians.

 Key Results
 -----